oluwatobi/no-frills-resume/README.md

 Simply put, I'm creating this template for anyone to use and it is free of charge.
 I only ask that if you use it, please do give credit back to me.

+## Quick Start
+For a template on setting up a resume, view the [sample.html](https://github.com/oluwatobi/no-frills-resume/blob/master/sample.html) file in this repository.

 ## Getting Started
 Include this CSS link in your web application.